Vice Media's brash CEO resigns, A+E Networks chief steps up

 Breaking News Emails

-Shane Smith, the chief executive and co-founder of Vice, announced on Tuesday that he is resigning as the leader of the millennial-focused company that he built into a new-media giant.
+Shane Smith, the chief executive and co-founder of Vice, announced on Tuesday that he is resigning as the leader of the millennial-focused company that he built into a media giant.

-Nancy Dubuc, the CEO of A+E Networks, will take the reins, with Smith moving to an executive chairman role at the Brooklyn-based company.
+Nancy Dubuc, the CEO of A+E Networks, will take the reins, with Smith moving to an executive chairman role.

 "Why Nancy Dubuc?
 Simply put, because rarely in business do you get to work in a perfect partnership," Smith said in a press release.
 "First off, she is better than me at everything."